5 Essential Tips to Passing Your Microsoft Audit, Even If You Find a Mistake

 If you’re in the midst of an audit and/or you’re hiding software like this, stop and contact our team immediately.
 We can help you cut ties with illegal software and point you in the right direction.

-5. Keep Calm And Talk To Your Provider
+5. Keep Calm and Talk to Your Provider

 Whether this is your first time or you’re a seasoned pro, getting a Microsoft audit is stressful.
 Luckily, after a successful audit, Microsoft promises to leave you alone for two years while you recover.